toolpath/syil/docs/docs.md

 _Table 14.
 Probe Slot Syntax_

+Example MDI Command Without Inspectioning: G65 "PROBESLOTX" A54 B3 C0

-Example MDI Command: G65 "PROBESLOTX" A54 B-.5 C3
+Example MDI Command Without Inspectioning: G65 "PROBESLOTX" A54 B3 C1

 **PROBESLOTY**

 The Probe Slot Y macro probes the internal sides of a pocket in the Y direction and calculates the center.
 The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z below the edges of the stock and should be a negative value.
-The C argument is the width of the pocket in Y. The Probe should be roughly centered and above the pocket before beginning.
+The B argument is the width of the pocket in Y. The C argument enables inspection reporting which pops up a calculated width after the routine finishes.
+The Probe should be roughly centered and inside of the slot before beginning.

 ![probeSlot](images/probeSlot.png)